 Note: Some digital formats may not be available from all libraries.

 Install the OverDrive app from the Windows Store.

 Open the OverDrive app and follow the prompts to create an OverDrive account and log in.
 If you're under 13, select I am under 13 years old instead.

-In the OverDrive app, select the Add a library button, then follow the prompts to find your library's OverDrive website.
+In the OverDrive app, select the Add a library button, then follow the prompts.

 Once you find your library, click or tap its digital collection to save it to your "My libraries" list and start browsing.